 Last week we recommended strengthening your calves as a way to alleviate plantar fascia pain so this week’s blog is dedicated to giving a little more direction on how you can go about doing that.
 The good news is that it doesn’t take a ton of time to work your calves–only about 15 minutes a day at least three days a week, according to Muscle and Fitness.
 While some experts say you can work your calves up to five times a week, we say you’ll get better results if you keep it between one and three times a week.
 Calf muscles notoriously recover fast but over-training any muscle group won’t give it enough time to rest, and it’s during rest periods when you’re not working the muscle that it will strengthen and grow.
-Bodybuilding.com says that means giving your calves 48 to 72 hours between workouts, and that averages out to barely three to four workouts in each week even if you go with the minimum rest period.
+Bodybuilding.com says that means giving your calves 48 to 72 hours between workouts, and that averages out to barely three to four workouts in 7 days time if you go with the minimum rest period.

 They’re Called “Calves” For a Reason

 The reason “calves” is plural isn’t that you’ve got two legs.
 It’s because there are actually three muscles that make up the entire calf muscle group.
-In listing the anatomy of the legs, Fitness Magazine says those muscles are the gastrocnemius, the soleus, and the tibialis anterior.
+In the anatomy of the legs, those muscles are the gastrocnemius, the soleus, and the tibialis anterior.
 Technically, the tibialis anterior runs down the front of your shin, but all three muscles work together to move your foot up and down at the ankle joint, so it’s essential to work them all as part of a calves-strengthening regimen.

 So Many Exercises to Choose From